 Sure enough, when I set out to recreate the grainy texture, I discovered using starter with additives was the bad boy.
 I’m not saying it is the only cause, but this will definitely do it.
 Using too much starter as discussed here can be another offender.

 Check out the results of my experiment:

-In the picture above, the labels for each of the starters (commercially made yogurt purchased locally) all claimed to have “live active yogurt cultures.”
-They all made yogurt successfully.
+In the picture above, the labels for each of the starters (commercially-made yogurt purchased locally) claim to have “live active yogurt cultures.”
+All made yogurt successfully.
 However, please note the yogurt shown on the bottom three spoons contains some type of additive.

 - Lower left: inulin (a type of fiber) and pectin (The Greek Gods nonfat plain Greek yogurt)